MischaU8/yumyum/modelling/create-panel-lines-01_MsQ90lAY5ls.md

 yum yum
-Floyd here with a quick look at creating panel lines and plasticity to create panel lines on a solid simply create curves that intersect the solid where you'd like the panel lines to be
+Floyd here with a quick look at creating panel lines in Plasticity to create panel lines on a solid simply create curves that intersect the solid where you'd like the panel lines to be